carpentries/instructor-training/files/intro-slides/slides.md

 Have learners introduce themselves to each other.

 One idea:
-Have everyone turn to a partner and introduce themselves with their name, one word about their research 'microbes', 'dogs', 'vectors', 'stars' and a thing they're proud of that they made.
-What they made could be a bookshelf, a curry, a 3D plot, a piece of software, their bed this morning, just something they did that they're proud of.
+Have everyone turn to a partner and introduce themselves with their name, one word about their research 'microbes', 'dogs', 'vectors', 'stars' and a thing they are proud of that they made.
+What they made could be a bookshelf, a curry, a 3D plot, a piece of software, their bed this morning, just something they did that they are proud of.
 Studies have shown that encouraging people to think about their characteristics, skills, values, or roles that they value or view as important can help reduce the effects of stereotype threat.
 (We have no actual evidence this particular exercise helps, but it is along these lines)